Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 can be broken down in smaller pieces, such that each piece is small enough to fit in a mindful, and can be hacked into shape by a sentient developer.
-Thus, a complex process way too large to be tackled by any single sentient being has been reduced to a number of processes simple enough to be addressed by one or more sentients;
+Thus, a complex process way too large to be tackled by any single sentient being in a single programming session, has been reduced to a number of processes simple enough to be addressed by one or more sentients in a large number of programming sessions.
-and thus the reach of what sentient beings can achieve through automation has been extended.
+Hence, the reach of what sentient beings can achieve through automation has been extended.

 Also note this division of labor takes place in a larger process of _developing software_: